NeuralCoder3/ocaml-sat/ReadMe.md

 The combination for the decision case can be implemented using the [MPlus monoid](https://wiki.haskell.org/MonadPlus) which both options and lists satisfy in a simplified form that is sufficient for this use case.

 For the implementation of the monad, monad extensions, and monad operations, we chose modules and functors.

+Note that with pure literal, no longer all solutions are found.
+Pure literals is a one-sided approximation.